Morphine sulfate (mor-fean sul-fate)

 Keep all of your doctor's appointments so that your progress can be checked.

-have while you are being treated with SEVREDOL tablets.
+you are being treated with SEVREDOL tablets.

 Tolerance to morphine may develop which means that the effect of the medicine may decrease.
 If this happens, speak to your